-- 2. Review the draft of the minutes, and submit them for approval to the Commission.
+- 1. Be responsible for the minutes of each meeting, pursuant to Section VI of these Bylaws if there is not a recording secretary. - 2.
+Review the draft of the minutes, and submit them for approval to the Commission.
 Copies of minutes shall be distributed to each member of the Commission prior to the next meeting of the Commission. - 3.
 Receive all communications, petitions, and reports to be addressed by the Commission, delivered or mailed to the Secretary in care of the Assessing Department Office. - 4.
 Keep attendance records pursuant to Section II of these Bylaws. - 5.
-Provide Assure proper notice to the public and members of the Commission for all regular and special meetings, pursuant to the Open Meetings Act, P.A.
+Assure proper notice to the public and members of the Commission for all regular and special meetings, pursuant to the Open Meetings Act, P.A.
 267 of 1976, as amended, M.C.L.
 15.261 et seq. - 6.
-Prepare Review and approve an agenda for Commission meetings pursuant to Section V of these Bylaws. - 7.
+Review and approve an agenda for Commission meetings pursuant to Section V of these Bylaws. - 7.
 Perform such other duties as may be ordered by the Commission.

-VI.V.
-Meetings
+V. Meetings